I used my recently developed soft skills toolkit as the basis of my talk. The toolkit uses postcards written to procurement from their soft skills.

 - "How do I get my team to take soft skills seriously?"
 Hmm what gets measure gets done - so the answer may lie in the measures of success used in the organisation.

 - "How do I increase peoples level of self awareness?"
 Whilst it is very personal I do think the culture within an organisation can help - vulnerability and asking for help need to be accepted and encouraged in order for people to lower their defences long enough to hear the feedback.
 Which starts with the manager being a role model for this too.
+This post, asking if we have our head in the sand about our own level of self awareness, might also help.

 Unconventional Tools that I use in Coaching and Training

 - Gardening as a metaphor for purchasing and supplier management - with this pinterest board, and youtube playlist too.
-I'll be using the RHS Chelsea flower show as a metaphor for purchasing over on LI this week.
+I'll be using the RHS Chelsea flower show as a metaphor for purchasing here and over on LI this week.

 - Watch your language - over on another blog you'll find a number of posts addressing how to resolve situations when you're stuck in a rut, can't see the wood for the trees, or feel like you're going around in circles.